GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Methods

 The \textit{AML-sim} and \textit{PD-1} datasets were from the R package HDCytoData \cite{Weber1}.
+The \textit{CMV} and \textit{Ageing} datasets were originally generated by the studies SDY478 \cite{CMV2014} and SDY404 \cite{Immport}.
 A mixed Gaussian data was generated by sampling autofluorescence cells from $\mathcal{N}(1000, 100^2)$ and marker positive cells from $\mathcal{N}(2000, 200^2)$ for nine markers independently and randomly.
 The final dataset $\mathbf{D}$ is obtained by applying logarithmic transformation.
-Subsequently, the proportion of target cell cluster, m8+ m9+ m10+ cells within each data was identified, randomly reassigned within the dataset to simulate additional cell factor influences (injected cells).
+Subsequently, the proportion of target cell cluster, \(m8^{+} m9^{+} m10^{+}\) cells within each data was identified, randomly reassigned within the dataset to simulate additional cell factor influences (injected cells).

-Performance testing was conducted using the R packages pROC \cite{Robin} and PRROC \cite{Keilwagen}.
-Self-Origanizing Map (FlowSOM) was used for identifying clusters as a control method \cite{Gassen}.